 HR 5.5 SAFETY

-It will be the policy of the CRCPL to take precautions to provide for the safety of all employees, patrons, and others present on library property.
+It will be the policy of CRCPL to take precautions to provide for the safety of all employees, patrons, and others present on library property.
 The Executive Director will have overall responsibility for the safety program of the Chillicothe and Ross County Public Library system.
 General areas of emphasis will include, but not be limited to: in-service training; safety meetings; accident record keeping; fire prevention; emergency procedures and safety problems relevant to employees and the community.
 The practice of safety will be a part of educational programs.

-Refer to Safety Manual
+The library Safety Manual can be found on CRCPL’s StaffNet > Safety & Buildings > Emergency Procedures > Safety Manual.

+mployees are responsible for following all safety rules, reporting hazards to their supervisor, and reporting all safety incidents, illness, or injuries that occur on the job as soon as is practical, but within 24-hours.
+If an incident requires medical treatment, complete a First Report of Injury (FROI) form, found on StaffNet > More > Human Resources > HR Forms > First Report of Injury.
+Employees must email completed form to Human Resources.

-The responsibility of the employee is to follow all safety rules, report hazards to their supervisor, and report all accidents, illness, or injuries that occur on the job as soon as is practical, but within two days, to their immediate supervisor or other manager.
-The responsibility of the supervisor is to follow all safety rules, act on a report of a hazard, and communicate accident reports to the Executive Director as soon as practical.
+If an incident is a near miss or only requires first aide, the employee is to complete an Incident Report form which can be found on StaffNet > Safety & Buildings > Emergency Procedures > Incident Report.
+The manager/director is to follow all safety rules, act on a report of a hazard, and communicate accident reports via email to the Executive Director as soon as practical.
 CRCPL will comply with all regulations and instructions from the Ohio Bureau of Worker’s Compensation.

-Include how to report workplace injuries.

-HR 5.11 MOBILE TELEPHONE
+HR 5.11 CELL PHONE USAGE & PERSONAL CALLS

-Mobile phones may be provided to employees in certain positions as determined by the Executive Director to help increase library productivity and/or safety.
-Personal use of library mobile phones is strongly discouraged although administration recognizes that this is sometimes unavoidable.
-Employees who use mobile phones will be given a copy of the itemized monthly statement and will be required to audit the bill for personal usage.
-All personal phone usage (calls, text messages, etc.) must be reimbursed.
-Calls will be reimbursed at a rate determined by the Board of Trustees.
-CRCPL reserves the right to audit and review mobile telephone bills to ensure their proper usage.
-In order to help ensure the safety of employees while reducing the library’s liability in the event of an accident, mobile phones are not to be used by employees while driving.
-Mobile phones are the property of the library and all equipment must be returned upon termination of employment.
+Library telephones are for business purposes; however, CRCPL recognizes that some personal calls are necessary.
+Those should be kept as brief as possible and to a minimum.

+CRCPL recognizes that many library resources and communication tools require the use of personal cell phones while at work.
+Personal cell phones usage, however, may present a distraction that disrupts timely customer service and coworker interactions.
+Employees should minimize cell phone usuage when not in direct service to a patron or the library.

 5.12 VEHICLE USE